RhiH/periodic-flip/README.md

-Periodic Flip
+# Periodic Flip #

+## A Memory Game Featuring Periodic Table Elements ##

+**About the Game**

-This is a memory game based around the first elements of the periodic table.
+This is a memory game with information about elements from the periodic table where you match 3 cards.

+Who is it for
+What does it do

 Originally conceived to have the first 10 elements of the periodic table, I decided that I would create cards with 3 pieces of information about each element alongside the name - symbol, boiling point and melting point.